This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Primary Data Store: Relational Databases

-availability, offer a strong security model, come with a massive ecosystem of tools, vendors, and expert developers,
+availability; offer a strong security model; have a huge ecosystem of tools, vendors, and developers;

-store data efficiently (temporally and spatially), and they are the most mature data storage technology available.
+store data efficiently (temporally and spatially); and are the most mature data storage technology available.

 The last point, the maturity of relational databases, is worth focusing on.
 Consider the initial release dates of some